Broaden your horizons!

 How long?
 Students can study abroad for a semester, an academic year, during ISP or the Summer.

 Where?
-In the U.S. with the National Student Exchange, or overseas with a program sponsored by another U.S. institution or a third-party provider, or by creating a self-directed off-campus study project.
+Overseas: with a program sponsored by another U.S. institution or a third-party provider, or by creating a self-directed off-campus study project.
+In the U.S.: with the National Student Exchange.